TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 1. Service Role
 • Definition: A role assumed by an application or service running on an EC2 instance.
 • Purpose: It allows the EC2 instance to securely access and perform actions on AWS services (like reading from an S3 bucket, writing logs to CloudWatch, etc.) without requiring hard-coded credentials in the application.

+• Example Use Case:
+An application running on an EC2 instance assumes the service role to upload files to an S3 bucket or retrieve secrets from AWS Secrets Manager.